After-Shock/Cloudbox-wiki/Extras:-Plex-Dupefinder.md

 [Plex Dupefinder](https://github.com/l3uddz/plex_dupefinder/) (by [l3uddz](https://github.com/l3uddz/)) is a script that finds duplicate versions of media (TV episodes and movies) in your Plex Library and tells Plex to remove the lowest quality versions (based on a scoring algorithm), either automatically or interactively (i.e. with a prompt on each find), leaving you with one high quality media file.

-_Note: For Feederbox/Plexbox setups, you can install this in either._
+_Note: For Feederbox/Plexbox setups, you can install this in either system._

 The scoring is based on: non-configurable and configurable parameters.